-AGL has established a Market Disclosure Committee comprising the Managing Director & Chief Executive Officer, the Company Secretary, the Chief Financial Officer and the Head of Investor Relations.
+AGL has established a Market Disclosure Committee comprising the Managing Director & Chief Executive Officer, the Company Secretary, the Chief Financial Officer and General Manager Capital Markets and Corporate Finance.
+The Secretary of the Committee is the Head of Investor Relations.